This archive, based at George Washington University, has a library and archive of declassified U.S. documents.

 These critical documents, made available through the Truman Library, show the pivotal moments in the early Cold War.
 The online archive includes presidential memos, letters, official government documents, and photographs.

-This site holds select documents and photographs from the Cold War and earlier periods, digitized by the Dwight D. Eisenhower Presidential Library.
+This site contains aerial intelligence from the Cold War, digitized by the Dwight D. Eisenhower Presidential Library.

-The John F. Kennedy Library maintains an online collection of 272 memorandum relating to Kennedy's life and administration.
-View personal correspondence as well as official government documents relating to national security.
+The John F. Kennedy Library maintains an online collection of personal correspondence as well as official government documents relating to national security.

 View the once-top-secret National Security Council document of April 1950 that set in motion the massive military buildup of the Cold War.